wireapp/wire-server/charts/coturn/README.md

 **Warning**: this chart is currently considered alpha.
 Use at your own risk!

-This chart deploys [coturn](https://github.com/wireapp/coturn), a STUN and TURN server.
+This chart deploys Wire's fork of [coturn](https://github.com/coturn/coturn), a STUN and TURN server, with some additional features developed by Wire (see [here](https://github.com/wireapp/coturn/tree/wireapp)) to support our calling services.

 You need to supply a list of one or more zrest secrets at the key `secrets.zrestSecrets`.
 The secret provided to the brig chart in